CNSLabs/contracts/LOCAL_TESTING_GUIDE.md

 # Local Testing Guide with Anvil

-This guide shows you how to test CNS token deployments locally using Anvil before deploying to testnet/mainnet.
+This guide shows you how to test SHO token deployments locally using Anvil before deploying to testnet/mainnet.

 ## Quick Start